Skip to main content

 The Hollywood Roosevelt Hotel, Los Angeles

 The Hollywood Roosevelt Hotel is one of the most popular haunted hotels in Los Angeles.
 Opened in 1927, the Roosevelt became a top destination as Hollywood’s stars frequented the hotel, with some even staying for extended periods of time.
-And given its 12 stories of luxury, 300 glamorous guest rooms and 63 suites, and breathtaking Spanish Colonial Revival architecture, it’s easy to see why people would want to stop by.
+Given its 12 stories of luxury, 300 glamorous guest rooms and 63 suites, and breathtaking Spanish Colonial Revival architecture, it’s easy to see why people would want to stop by.
 But for those chasing a good ghost story, the haunted Hollywood Roosevelt Hotel presents a different draw: the spirits of some of Hollywood’s elite.

 Suite 1200 is the most notable.
 Marilyn Monroe lived in this room during the 1950s and still stops by occasionally, showing her reflection in the mirror (though she has also been known to appear in the lobby mirror, which used to hang in her room).
 While this is one of the most enticing reasons to visit, room 928 features more frequent ghostly sightings.
 Actor Montgomery Clift stayed in room 928 while filming From Here to Eternity and apparently liked it so much that he decided to visit in the afterlife, too.
 He’s been known to brush up against guests, move their luggage, walk around the room and the hallway outside, rehearse his lines in the hallway, and practice his trumpet.